CONTACT THE CLERKS

 Sentencing is made with these levels of culpability taken into account.
 Possible sentencing can also include restraint orders, financial reporting orders, disqualifications, frozen assets, and more.

-If you’ve been accused of HMRC VAT fraud, we advise consulting an experienced fraud lawyer as soon as possible to increase your chances of a successful appeal and building robust defence.
+If you’ve been accused of HMRC VAT fraud, we advise consulting an experienced VAT fraud barrister as soon as possible to increase your chances of a successful appeal and building a robust defence.

 Sam Green KC